 What kind of crisis is this, and what are its likely implications?
 Some crises are cathartic and push policymakers to take corrective measures; others, like the Great Depression, are radically destructive.
 Over recent decades, there have been blowouts at the financial center and storms at the periphery.
 After the meltdown in Latin America in the 1980s came a decade of stock-market and housing booms in the United States that eventually went bust.
 The Asian financial crisis of 1997-98 was also followed by a run on U.S. assets, causing a bubble (and the dot-com boom) that then burst.
 Is the latest financial collapse a first step on the road to a profound backlash against globalization?
 A decade ago, after the Asian financial crisis, Washington and various international financial institutions held up the U.S. system as a model to Asian governments.
 Today, it is Asia, especially China, that may be entitled to give Americans a lecture.

 Martin Wolf, the Financial Times' chief economics commentator, has been a persistently insightful analyst.
-He has not forecast that financial globalization will necessarily end in disaster, but he has warned of
+He has not forecast that financial globalization will necessarily end in disaster, but he has warned of its dangers and tried to address its shortfalls.
+Most recently, he has done so in Fixing Global Finance, an extremely helpful guide to the origins of today's problems and to

 Log in or register for free to continue reading.